-The promoter must provide an electronic platform to facilitate communication with prospective investors, and the legislation will also grant investors a cooling-off period during which they will be permitted to withdraw an application to purchase the digital assets offered.
+The promoter must provide an electronic platform to facilitate communication with prospective investors, and the legislation also grants investors a cooling-off period during which they are permitted to withdraw an application to purchase the digital assets offered.

-Any person who makes or authorises the making of a false statement in an ICO offering document will be guilty of an offence punishable by a fine of up to US\$250,000, imprisonment for a term of up to five years, or both, unless the person proves either that the statement was immaterial or that at the time he made the statement he had reasonable grounds to believe it was true.
+Any person who makes or authorises the making of a false statement in an ICO offering document is guilty of an offence punishable with a fine of up to US\$250,000, imprisonment for a term of up to five years, or both, unless the person proves either that the statement was immaterial or that at the time he made the statement he had reasonable grounds to believe it was true.
 Officers of the issuer and promoters of the ICO will also incur civil liability to any person who suffers loss as a result of false statements in the offering document, subject to certain defences.

-Issuing, selling or redeeming cryptocurrencies will be regulated under the DABA if carried on as a business, and ICOs will be regulated under the ICO Act, in each case in the manner described more particularly above.
+Issuing, selling or redeeming cryptocurrencies is regulated under the DABA if carried on as a business, and ICOs are regulated under the Company Legislation, in each case in the manner described more particularly above.